Robert William Prescott: Death

-Prescott died of cancer at his home in Palm Springs, California, at the age of 64.
+Prescott died of cancer at his home in Palm Springs, California, on March 3, 1978, at the age of 64.

 His 11-year-old son, Peter, was killed in a Learjet crash near Palm Springs in 1965; he also had two daughters.

 Prescott's widow, Dr. Anne Marie Bennstrom, invented the "V-bar" physical therapy device while a physical medicine intern in Sweden.
 It achieved significant commercial success when marketed under the ThighMaster name.